Youth Council and Member of Youth Parliament

 Youth Councillors will be elected by an online vote open to all young people aged 11 to 18 years who live, work, study, or volunteer in Stockton-on-Tees for at least 14 hours per week.

-The first Youth Council meeting will be on Tuesday 14 July 2026.
+The winners will be announced after the first Youth Council meeting on Tuesday 14 July 2026.